vippsas/vipps-developers/test-environment.md

 1. Unscheduled maintenance *may* occur.
    We will do our best to inform with
    [Status page](./developer-resources/status-pages.md),
-   but it may not always be possible.
-In practice this is extremely rare.
 2. The test app has the orange Vipps color scheme, not the blue MobilePay color cheme (this will be fixed, but there is not ETA).
 3. Only Norwegian phone numbers are supported (this will be fixed, but there is not ETA).
 4. All test merchants appear as Norwegian merchants in the app (this will be fixed, but there is not ETA).